-Argentina's early inhabitants (see p.
-1 of History and Myth) were primarily nomadic hunter-gatherers, though some settled in small agricultural communities.
+Argentina's early inhabitants (see History and Myth) were primarily nomadic hunter-gatherers, though some settled in small agricultural communities.
 Indigenous groups in northern Argentina, such as the Toba (or Qom), hunted and consumed local wildlife, while those further south and east, such as the Guaraní, developed settlements to farm vegetables like cassava (starchy root) and maize, and fished along rivers and the coast.

-In the 16th century, Spain established colonies in Argentina (see p.
-2-3 of History and Myth), but the land offered fewer economic advantages than other parts of its Empire.
+In the 16th century, Spain established colonies in Argentina (see History and Myth), but the land offered fewer economic advantages than other parts of its Empire.
 With the country's vast grasslands, livestock rearing for local consumption underpinned the colonial economy.
 Self-sufficient and dispersed regional economies developed from the 16-19th centuries.
 Over the years, trade grew between Buenos Aires and European merchants, who extracted fees from goods transiting the Paraná and Uruguay rivers.
 By the 18th century, growing wealth and immigration led Buenos Aires to become the region's administrative capital.

-After Argentina gained independence in 1816 (see p.
-4 of History and Myth), wheat, beef, and wool exports took on newfound importance.
-The Pampas region, with fertile soil and proximity to the Paraná River (see p.
-2 of Political and Social Relations), underwent major economic development.
+After Argentina gained independence in 1816 (see History and Myth), wheat, beef, and wool exports took on newfound importance.
+The Pampas region, with fertile soil and proximity to the Paraná River (see Political and Social Relations), underwent major economic development.
 Foreign manufacturers established operations in Argentina to export processed foods to Europe.
 In the early 20th century, Argentina became the world's leading meat exporter.